headwinds/fantasy/README.md

 Let's face it - you probably won't get to use Typescript & Styled Components at your day job so you might as well weekend-warrior it and build something fun while learning something that can be applied to any app; prepare for that day when you do.

+Games are a form of mediation.
+As you build the game, let your mind wander on your life, business, and the journey of your customers.

 [demo](https://final-fantasy.now.sh)

 ## getting starter